 - As an infusion, green tea and matcha tea are very popular.

 Which are the eating behaviors of this culture?
-The Japanese eat healthily and teach this habit to children from an early age.

 The way they serve food is fundamental, using several small dishes for that purpose.
 They usually serve food in individual plates, that is, one dish for fish, another for vegetables, another for rice, and so on.
 They eat the meals in the rotation.
 They are flexible in their diet since sometimes they allow snacks in small portions.